judegiordano/mouse-to-mordor/README.md

 - add LOTR font
 - store last result in FE cache zustand
 - fix total metrics to be in a reasonable readable spot
+- background color should not be flat color but gradient
+- get over the air updater working